Extraltodeus/Game-of-life-on-GPU/README.md

 # Game-of-life-on-GPU
-pytorch implementation of the game of life imagined by John Horton Conway (1937–2020) using a convolution kernel
+pytorch implementation of the game of life imagined by John Horton Conway (1937–2020) using a convolution kernel.

 It occured to me that a simple kernel would easily allow to compute the game of life using a GPU so here it is.